Shrestha04/InnateAI_Task/design.md

 A venue is **accepted** only if all three booleans are true and `confidence >= 0.55` (`ACCEPT_THRESHOLD`).
 The reasoning string and the boolean signals are kept and shown per-venue in the UI (and would be logged at scale) — nothing here is manually eyeballed;
-every accept/reject has a machine-written reason attached.
+every accept/reject has a machine-written reason attached. `services/pipeline.py::run_pipeline` runs this scoring across all discovered candidates concurrently (bounded to 5 in flight at once, `FIT_SCORING_CONCURRENCY`) rather than sequentially, since it's the step that scales worst with candidate count.

 **Accept/reject bar, stated explicitly:** a candidate is usable if (a) it's an independent café/restaurant/salon, (b) it is not permanently closed, (c) a photo of its frontage is